5 Apr 2023

 One way to monitor the impact of low krill stocks on whales is by using photogrammetry (the science of extracting information from photographs), in this case via a drone, to measure the width and length of these whales and see how they are bulking up on Antarctic krill during the foraging season.
 Humpback whales make seasonal migrations between the Antarctic Peninsula to feed in the summer, and then travel north thousands of kilometres to coastal waters in Colombia, Panama and Ecuador to breed.

 The data collected during this expedition will directly contribute to the team’s understanding of Antarctica’s whale populations and help them develop a conservation policy for these iconic species.
-WWF is advocating for implementing protection measures across their entire migratory pathway, or whale superhighway.
+WWF is advocating for implementing protection measures across their entire migratory pathway, or blue superhighway.
 This include conserving and protecting 30% of their crucial ocean habitat through implementing Marine Protected Areas, and strengthened management regulations to reduce threats.
 On the Antarctic Peninsula, industrial krill fishing is having a growing negative impact that needs stronger regulations now.

 Spending a month researching whales often means the team had some incredible encounters that sometimes defies the imagination.
 One afternoon, they had a curious Antarctic minke whale swim around the zodiac, turning on its side while having a look.
 The team were in awe of how gentle of a giant it was!